 Nonetheless, if you have an upcoming high school reunion, vacation, or just want to impress a family member, follow these tips to lose up to 20 lbs in one month.

-13 Dietitian Tips to Lose 20 Pounds In a Month
+13 Proven Tips How to Lose 20 Pounds In a Month

 1. Cut Out Junk Food